The zariskian p-adic bifiltered El Zein-Steenbrink-Zucker complex of a proper SNCL scheme with a relative SNCD: Preweight filtrations

-\end{prop} \begin{proof} Because the proofs of (1) and (3) are similar to that of (2), we give only the proof of (2).
-As in the usual case, we can easily check that the morphism (\ref{eqn:mpdrarn}) is well-defined and surjective.
-Because the question is local on $X_{\os{\circ}{T}_0}$, we may assume that $M_{S(T)^{\nat}}$ is free of rank $1$ and that there exists the cartesian diagram (\ref{cd:pnwtp}).
-Then we have the following isomorphism
+for $l\in {\mab Z}$. $($Note that ${\cal D}^{(k)}$ is an SNCL scheme over $S(T)^{\nat}$.$)$ \end{prop} \begin{proof} Because the proofs of (1), (2) and (4) are similar to and simpler than that of (3), we give only the proof of (3).

+As in the usual case, we can easily check that the morphism (\ref{eqn:mpxdrarn}) is well-defined and surjective.
+Because the question is local on $\os{\circ}{X}_{T_0}$, we may assume that $M_{S(T)^{\nat}}$ is free of rank $1$ and that there exists the following cartesian diagram: